coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 ## Quick Start
-If you run `stack.sh` out of the box i.e. without any configuration changes, you will be able to deploy a 4 node BigchainDB network with Docker containers, created from `master` branch of `corechaindb/corechaindb` repo and Tendermint version `0.22.8`.
+If you run `stack.sh` out of the box i.e. without any configuration changes, you will be able to deploy a 4 node corechaindb network with Docker containers, created from `master` branch of `corechaindb/corechaindb` repo and Tendermint version `0.22.8`.

 **Note**: Run `stack.sh` with either root or non-root user with sudo enabled.